 • Check the surrounding for any weird insects or organisms

-• Give your love to desert rose every day
+• Send your love to desert rose every day

 We know, we play music to our plants and kiss them “muah muah” every morning.
 No, we don't.
-Okay, maybe we do.
+Okay, sometimes we do.
 So much for the love of a resilient, elegant tree.

 Don't be disappointed my friends, everybody has issues with their trees at some point.
 Just like when we’re raising a kid, there are good desert rose days and bad desert rose days.

 During hard times, when the plant can’t seem to be strong enough to fight on its own, it may be calling for our help.
 As caring and smart gardeners, we’d want to make sure we understand our unique babies enough to help them and not make matters worse.

 Very often, what’s showing on the surface might suggest problems stemming from the underneath, that is the root.
 If we take a more holistic approach to caring for our plants, we can see how the sunlight, the water, the food, the air all affects each other like an orchestra or symphony of nature.

 Having an adenium with issues is interesting and offers a unique learning opportunity.
 It’s the fun of our gardening process, so enjoy!
 If you have any questions, let us know.
 Have a beautiful day wherever you are in the world.